bandilem-git/FTP-POC/README.md

 # FTP: Proof Of Concept

 This repo is a 'FTP **Proof Of Concept**' project.
 The aim of this project is to resimulate basic FTP over a network

+*this is a component for a bigger project*

 ## REQUIREMENTS
 > compiler : clang++